Sudans Working Group

 Through high-level working groups, the Africa Program provides a platform for in-depth, candid discussions and offers real-time options and actionable ideas for addressing pressing issues confronting Africa and U.S.-Africa relations.

 The Sudans Working Group engages U.S., African, and international policymakers and stakeholders in inclusive and forward-leaning dialogue aimed at advancing the prospects for peace, security, and development between and within the Sudans.
-Convening regularly, the group is led by co-chairs Ambassador Alan Goulty and Dr. Nureldin Satti.
+Convening regularly, the group is chaired by Ambassador Alan Goulty.

 SUDANS WORKING GROUP EVENTS